-If you obtain a mark of between 45% and 49% in the November examination, you will be eligible to write a supplementary examination.
+If you obtain a mark of between 40% and 49% in the November examination, you will be eligible to write a supplementary examination.
 This examination is normally written in the January/February examination period.

+Please see section 1.6.2 on page 10.
 It is in your own interest to attend all the lectures and tutorials.
 If you have a legitimate reason to be absent from a tutorial, discuss it with your course coordinator so that alternative arrangements may be made.
 If an alternative arrangement is not possible submit a leave of absence form to the secretary.
+A maximum of 3 LOA's will be granted for tutorials.
+Students requiring longer periods of leave must approach the Director of Student Affairs as per section 5.6 of the Leave of Absence policy.

+Please see section 1.6.8 on page 12.
 The Department maintains that attendance at lectures, tutorials, tutorial tests and term tests is mandatory (100% attendance).
 Students who do not attain leave of absence certificates for tests and tutorial tests will be deemed to not have duly performed or completed the course.
-Students who do not attain at least 30% in each term test will be deemed to not have duly performed.
-Students who do not attain at least 35% for their class record will be deemed to not have duly performed.
+Students who do not attain at least 40% in each term test will be deemed to not have duly performed.
+Students who do not attain at least 40% for their class record will be deemed to not have duly performed.

-- Academic development workshops $-2 \times 1\frac{1}{2}$ hours per week; - Assistance by tutors and lecturers during the tutorial sessions; - Individual consultations with the lecturer or AD lecturer.
+- Academic development workshops $-2 \ge 1\frac{1}{2}$ hours per week; - Assistance by tutors and lecturers during the tutorial sessions; - Individual consultations with the lecturer or AD lecturer.